 Our goal is to aggregate and amplify our collective voice to push for statewide science and Indigenous knowledge-based, best-practice policy solutions to climate change, move Alaska to a renewable energy-based economy and push back on the draconian policies of decision-makers who deny climate change.

 AK CAN! is connecting Alaskans from all walks of life and all corners of the state who share a deep concern about climate change and our energy future.
 Together we can create a just and sustainable future for Alaskans through collective, creative grassroots action.

-AKCAN's fiscal sponsor is the Alaska Institute for Climate & Energy (ALICE).
+AKCAN's fiscal sponsor and guiding light is the Alaska Institute for Climate & Energy (ALICE).

 CONTACT AK CAN! at: info (at) akclimateaction (dot) org______________________

 Alaska Institute for Climate & Energy (ALICE): Board of Directors

 Ceal Smith is a conservation biologist, sustainability and environmental compliance consultant, researcher, writer, climate change & energy policy analyst and community organizer and activist.

 She has worked extensively with grassroots citizen groups and NGO's in Colorado, California, Arizona and Alaska in the US and beyond.
 She is a leader in the emerging Energy Democracy movement in the US, a founder of the Renewable Communities Alliance , co-founder of the renewable energy think-tank, Solar Done Right, a Credo Climate Hero recipient in 2015 and co-founder of Chukchi Sea Watch.